quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Heliocentrism

 * Non-geocentric views of the Universe have had a long tradition dating back to classical Greece, a thousand years before the timeline presented by Tyson and it was not "obvious that Earth was motionless."
 * In 1599, the claim that "everyone knew the Sun and stars were just lights in the sky [that] revolved around the Earth" is false.
-Even discounting the efforts by the ancient Greeks, Romans, and early medieval astronomers, Copernicus had been working on his heliocentric model 30 years prior, and astronomers like Kepler and Tycho Brahe had published their findings endorsing the helicocentric model by 1596.
+Even discounting the efforts by the ancient Greeks, Romans, and early medieval astronomers, Copernicus had been working on his heliocentric model 30 years prior, and astronomers like Kepler and Tycho Brahe had published their findings endorsing the heliocentric model by 1596.
 * Likewise, Copernicus built his work upon the findings of others, and he credited them directly and extensively.
 He did not make a "radical proposal".

 #### Giodorno Bruno, Part 1

 * Giodorno Bruno was not the first, much less the only, person to envison an infinite cosmos.
 As [Corey Powell notes][19], Nicolas of Cusa envisioned the same thing a century earlier.
 * Bruno's undoing was not "[daring] to read the ancient books banned by the Church" or specifically reading the works of Lucretius.
-His first brush with the religious authorities was when he was accused of advocating a specific type of [heresy unreleated to cosmology][20] and when he was found to have an annotated text of [Erasmus][21], a promninent figure in early Protestantism.
+His first brush with the religious authorities was when he was accused of advocating a specific type of [heresy unreleated to cosmology][20] and when he was found to have an annotated text of [Erasmus][21], a prominent figure in early Protestantism.
 * He was not accosted and thrown out of his order: he fled and voluntarily gave up the habit when he learned an investigation into the above was underway.
-In fact, he picked up his habit again at the convincing of his fellow Demonincian brothers.
+In fact, he picked up his habit again at the convincing of his fellow Dominican brothers.
 * Likewise, the picture of him cold and alone by a campfire having visions is a fiction.
 Bruno was initially successful wherever he went.
 As Powell continues:
     > Despite his heresies, Bruno was neither impoverished nor alone.
 In reality, he had a series of powerful patrons.
-In 1579, he was appointed a professor of philosophy in Tolouse, France.
+In 1579, he was appointed a professor of philosophy in Toulouse, France.
 In 1581, King Henry III of France offered him a lucrative lectureship at the Sorbonne.
 In 1583 he visited England, lived with the ambassador to France, and met regularly with the Court…and so on.
 The gaunt, lonely fellow you see on screen in Cosmos is not the real Bruno.

     > Nor was Bruno the simple, humble figure shown on TV.
 A major reason he moved around so much is that he was argumentative, sarcastic, and drawn to controversy.
 He engaged in bitter academic disputes, many of which had nothing to do with his cosmic framework.
 One example He fled France because of a violent dispute about the proper use of a compass (seriously).